-(a) This Agreement, and EPMI’s performance under this Agreement and all Transactions entered into by EPMI is expressly subject to the Trading and Risk Policy set forth on Exhibit A, established and changed, modified or revised from time to time, which shall define the limits on risks and liabilities to which EPMI shall adhere.
+(a) This Agreement, and EPMI’s performance under this Agreement and all Transactions entered into by EPMI is expressly subject to the Trading and Risk Policy[covered in the definition], which shall define the limits on risks and liabilities to which EPMI shall adhere.
 It is expressly understood and agreed that EPMI shall bear all risk associated with the failure of any counter-party to perform for whatever reason under any Transaction irrespective of whether the Transaction when entered into conformed to the terms and conditions of the Trading and Risk Policy.
-Transactions or activities specifically and separately approved in writing by FRONTERA in advance shall be deemed to be in accordance with the Trading and Risk Policy and the other provisions of this Agreement.
+Transactions or activities specifically and separately approved in writing by FRONTERA in advance shall be deemed to be in accordance with the Trading and Risk Policy.

 (b) A committee, comprised of two (2) members appointed by FRONTERA and one (1) member appointed by EPMI (Risk Management Committee), shall be established to approve, review and change, modify, or amend the Trading and Risk Policy, Marketing Strategy and Fuel Management Plan from time to time during the term of this Agreement.
 Not more than Five (5) Business Days following the Effective Date, the Risk Management Committee shall meet and shall review the Marketing Strategy set forth as Exhibit A and the Trading and Risk Policy set forth as Exhibit B to this Agreement and the Fuel Management Plan set forth on Exhibit E and incorporated into this Agreement in their entirety.
 The Risk Management Committee shall agree upon such procedures as they determine necessary for the effective operation and communication between and among the Risk Management Committee members.
-Thereafter, as frequently as a majority of the members of the Risk Management Committee shall determine, the Risk Management Committee shall meet to review the provisions of the Trading and Risk Policy, the Marketing Strategy, the Fuel Management Plan, and EPMI’s conformance to each of their terms.
+Thereafter, as frequently as a majority of the members of the Risk Management Committee shall reasonably [FRONTERA has a majority] determine, the Risk Management Committee shall meet to review the provisions of the Trading and Risk Policy, the Marketing Strategy, the Fuel Management Plan.
 No change to the Marketing Strategy, Trading and Risk Policy or Fuel Management Plan shall be adopted without the unanimous approval of the FRONTERA-appointed members of the Committee.

 12. ADMINISTRATION AND INFORMATION EXCHANGE

-In addition to the information exchange provided under Section 3(b), EPMI shall be responsible for all administrative and accounting functions related to all Transactions, excluding any existing Transaction as of the Effective Date, including Transactions entered into by FRONTERA, all Natural Gas Transactions, and including compliance with the ERCOT procedures including the reconciliation of deliveries, billing and collection and the preparation of reports regarding the profitability of the Facility and compliance with the Trading and Risk Policy and Fuel Management Plan.
+In addition to the information exchange provided under Section 3(b), EPMI shall be responsible for all administrative and accounting functions related to all Transactions, excluding any existing Transaction as of the Effective Date, including Transactions entered into by FRONTERA, all Natural Gas Transactions [need to define], and including compliance with the ERCOT procedures including the reconciliation of deliveries, billing and collection and the preparation of reports regarding the profitability of the Facility and compliance with the Trading and Risk Policy and Fuel Management Plan.

-FRONTERA shall be responsible for compliance with the Extraordinary Dispatch provisions of the ERCOT procedures and its interconnection agreements and agrees to promptly notify EPMI of such action(s) and the total number of hours the Facility was generating electric energy.
+FRONTERA shall be responsible for compliance with the Extraordinary Dispatch provisions of the ERCOT procedures and its interconnection agreements and agrees to promptly notify EPMI of such action(s) and the total number of hours the Facility was generating Energy.

-(c) EPMI shall provide to FRONTERA in a timely manner any data received by or known to EPMI that is necessary for FRONTERA to make required regulatory or legal filings.

 13. METERING

-(a) For the purpose of billing under this Agreement, the Energy shall be measured in kilowatt-hours and the Capacity shall be measured in kilowatts.
-Ancillary Services shall be measured in accordance with the applicable transmission provider tariff.
+(a) For the purpose of billing under this Agreement, the Energy shall be measured in megawatt-hours and the Capacity shall be measured in megawatts.
+Ancillary Services shall be measured in accordance with the ERCOT protocol.